aredotna/building/_posts/2017-4-17-traum-inc.markdown

 I think I’ve been lucky that some of them are my friends because we started doing these things at the same time.
 These guys from a studio called [More and More](https://moreandmoreltd.com/) are really good friends of mine, and I really respect them for what they do.

 And then I really like this guy [Vadik Marmeladov](http://www.vadikmarmeladov.com/).
-He used to own a product company called Lapka that just got acquired by Airbnb.
+He used to own a product company called Lapka that eventually got acquired by Airbnb.
 He’s just an amazing designer.
 He’s very broadly skilled as well.

 These are friends, contemporaries of mine, that do a lot of good work.